 top of page

-Upon her return to California, Gemma graduated with an MFA in Cinematography from AFI Conservatory in 2019.
+Gemma graduated with an MFA in Cinematography from AFI Conservatory in 2019.
 She has since been a Project Involve 2022 fellow, a two-time Panavision grant recipient, and a cinematographer at the 2023 Sundance Directors' Lab.

 photo by Caryn Waechter